 Essential oils are highly concentrated distilled extracts from certain plants.
 They are popularly used today for health, cleaning, massage, and other purposes.
 One reason they may be used is to help relieve discomfort from bug bites.

 People who want a more natural approach to pain relief may turn to essential oils.
 Research shows that some could be a great alternative treatment.
+Essentials oils are used in aromatherapy where the oil is diffused into the air or added to a carrier oil and applied to the skin.

 There are many essential oils that can help treat bug bites.
 These include: